dnadella787/Math-Related-Code/GradientDescMethods/README.md

    The class can be initialized as:

-             N = Nesterov(x0, gf)
+             N = Nesterov(x0, alpha, gf)

-   where x0 is the initial guess and gf is the gradient function.
+   where x0 is the initial guess, alpha is a constant, and gf is the gradient function.
 You can call the iterate() function now:

              N.iterate(n)